prantlf/requirejs-dependencies/README.md

-  -r|--rootdir <path>  source root directory -c|--config <path>   configuration file for RequireJS --common             print only common dependencies for more modules -V|--version         print version number
+  -r|--rootdir <path>  source root directory -c|--config <path>   configuration file for RequireJS --common             print only common dependencies for more modules --between-bundles    print bundles as dependents instead of modules -V|--version         print version number
   -h|--help            print usage instructions

+If you enable the option between-bundles, you need to include bundles in your config, so that relations module <--> bundle can be built.

+If no arguments are provided, usage instructions will be printed out.
+Errors and timing are printed on standard error.
+Dependencies, usage instructions and version number are printed on standard output.

+A non-zero exit code is returned in case of error.

 Examples:
   requirejs-dependencies -r src -c src/config.js src/main